CharlieTap/synk/README.md

 ---

-A Kotlin multiplatform CRDT library for offline first applications.
+A Kotlin multiplatform CRDT library for building offline/local first applications.

-Synk is a library that seeks to have as little impact on your application architecture as possible, it's goal is to provide:
+Synk supercharges  client side databases to have distributed database properties such as:

+- Replication
-- Conflict Resolution
+- Conflict Resolution/Consensus
 - Causal Ordering

 Allowing you to build offline first applications the way you want to, with the technologies you're familiar with.